 04 of 08

 This slightly larger variety of passion fruit has a more durable, yellow skin and is mainly used for making juice.
 When sliced in two, its interior reveals a bright orange, pulpy nectar filled with edible seeds.
-If you'd like to try eating it straight out of the shell, sprinkle some sugar on top to temper the tart, acidic flavor.Continue to 5 of 8 below.
+If you'd like to try eating it straight out of the shell, make sure to sprinkle some sugar on top to temper the tart, acidic flavor.Continue to 5 of 8 below.

 05 of 08